LauraSulskyte/Laura-Sulskyte-Portfolio/README.md

 ---

-> “Data is a precious thing and will last longer than the systems themselves.” – Tim Berners-Lee
+>  "Marketing is no longer about the stuff that you make, but about the stories you tell." — Seth Godin